-- Signed application cover in English or German (attached) - Letter of motivation describing the applicant's career path and current research interests; - CV including list of publications; - Outline of the planned research project and how it contributes to the agenda of the KFG (max.
-3 pages): - Outline of the planned two-day workshop incl. topic, abstract, possible speakers (1-3 pages); - Work sample (2-3 publications), preferably in English or German; - Names and contact details of two potential referees.
+- Signed application cover in English or German (attached) - Letter of motivation describing the applicant's career path and current research interests; - CV including list of publications; - Outline of the planned research project and how it contributes to the agenda of the KFG (approx. 10.000 characters); - Outline of the planned two-day workshop incl. topic, abstract, possible speakers (approx. 6.000 characters); - Work sample (2-3 publications), preferably in English or German; - Names and contact details of two potential referees.

-The latest submission date for applications is June 16, 2024.
-The preferred starting date for the fellowship is 1 April 2025.
+The latest submission date for applications is 15 June, 2025.
+The preferred starting date for the fellowship is 1 April 2026.